kennyjoseph75-sudo/vfood/blueprint.md

 *   **Multi-page Architecture:** Separate, linked HTML files for different sections of the site.
 *   **Firebase Hosting:** The application is configured for and deployed to Firebase Hosting.

 ## Development History

+### Contact Form and Global Button Corrections
+*   **Reason:** To correct styling issues on the contact page and finalize the implementation of the global CTA button.
+*   **Changes:**
+    *   Updated the `h1` font on the contact page hero to use the 'Montserrat' font for a consistent, modern look (`contact.css`).
+    *   Corrected and finalized the CSS for the `.cta-button` class in `style.css`, ensuring the hover transition and icon swap (dot to arrow) works as designed.
+    *   Confirmed the contact form button reads "Submit" and properly uses the `.cta-button` class (`contact.html`).

+### Contact Form Implementation
+*   **Reason:** To provide users with a clear and modern way to get in touch with Vfood.
+*   **Changes:**
+    *   Added a new "Contact Form" section to `contact.html`.
+    *   The section uses a two-column layout: a form on the left and an image on the right.
+    *   The form includes fields for "Your name," "Email," "Subject," and "Message."
+    *   The image was updated to `/images/Contact-Page/avocado 2.png`.
+    *   Created extensive new styles in `contact.css` to define the layout, colors, fonts, and responsiveness of the form and its container.
+    *   The section is fully responsive, stacking the columns on smaller screens for better usability.

 ### Backup Milestone: Footer Image and Logo Fixes
 *   **Reason:** Project milestone reached.
 The footer logo and background image have been successfully updated and are displaying correctly.